Power and Predictive Dialing Modes

 Callback priority based on dialing list order: Agents’ callback prioritization can be in accordance with a defined dialing list, based on indexed field values.
 Example: If there are 10 callbacks set (with values a, b, c and d) scheduled to be performed within a very short period of time, or at the same time, then the dialer initiates these calls based on the priority list submitted in the Dialing list order tab.

-Consider the number of inbound calls in dialer algorithm: If enabled, the dialer algorithm continuously analyzes the number of inbound calls in order to optimize the number of initiated calls.
+Don't allocate inbound calls to agents when dialing: If enabled, the dialer algorithm continuously analyzes the number of inbound calls in order to optimize the number of initiated calls.

 Use record number as caller ID: When this feature is marked, the dialer uses the phone number assigned to a particular record’s selected field value as the caller ID.
 Further setup details are available in the Routing & CLI tab in the same window.

-Prioritize min. calls (Beta): This feature prevents the dialer switching to a static predictive mode in an ongoing project.
+Prioritize min. calls: This feature prevents the dialer from switching to a static predictive mode in an ongoing project.
 If enabled, the dialer ignores timeouts and optimizes the number of calls initiated based on the Min. calls value, while the algorithm tries to correct database quality irregularities.
 By default, this parameter is turned on.

 Reduce number of ringing calls: By enabling this feature, the dialer algorithm cancels calls in progress if the number of available agents drops below the number of initiated calls.
 This feature comes into effect after a set minimum ringing time (Min. ring time (sec), below).
 This feature helps to prevent Dropped calls caused by agents who leave the system for a break or log out from Available status.